When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 I already knew about this case since I use it for my Sam440ep.
 Maybe I will get a third one for my Denise.

-I remember when the Mini-ITX form factor was released around the new millennium, it was a really exciting time in PC hardware and watching it grow and become an established platform has been a pleasure to see.
+I remember fondly when the Mini-ITX form factor was released to the public around the new millennium.
+It was a really exciting time in PC hardware and watching the new tiny form factor it grow and become an established platform has been a pleasure to see and experience since I have been on the Mini-ITX train many times since then.

-To be able to see, build and own Amiga systems in the same form factor with real Amiga chips is amazing!
+But to be able to see, build and own Amiga systems in this small form factor with real Amiga chips is the icing on the cake – Amazing!

 The Denise is an Amiga 500+ clone in Mini-ITX form factor, it has all the regular chips the A500+ has and also two “dumb” (as in no Buster) Zorro 2 slots.
 The PCB is jam packed but everything is beautifully laid out on the board.